ChatlinePal/Travelogue/_posts/2016-08-05-the-big-three.md

 ## Lord of the Sea
 ![Sample Image](http://marshillforum.org/assets/images/Poseidon_sculpture_Copenhagen_2005.jpg)
 Poseidon had deep blue eyes and streaming green hair.
 He was moody and restless and powerful.
+Additionally, he is referred to as "Earth-Shaker" due to his role in causing earthquakes, and has been called the "tamer of horses".
+He is usually depicted as an older male with curly hair and beard.
 He could magically make an island appear, or a tidal wave cover the shoreline, or send a wave to suck you right off the beach.
 All it took was a wave of his hand!